-We know that Jira is used to track the project throughout the entire project life cycle; here, issues are used to track the pieces of work at the individual level, and that work must be completed within the specified period.
+We know that Jira is used to track the project throughout the entire project life cycle; here, issues are used to track the pieces of work at the individual level and that work must be completed within the specified period.
 The Jira issues depend on the team, so how they can represent their work is an issue.
-An issue is used to track the project and helps us manage the sprint planning.
+An issue tracks the project and helps us manage the sprint planning.
 In other words, we can say that Jira issues represent the project’s features, the user’s requirements, and other software bugs.

 What is Jira Issue?

 An issue addresses an activity that must be finished.
 That activity can be an undertaking, a bug, an element demand, or any activity your association could have to work with.
-Issues are the center of the Jira applications since all the group joint effort occurs around the work and their organization.
-You can modify your issue types by making issue sets related per project and even per consent type.
+Issues are the center of the Jira applications since all the joint group effort occurs around the work and their organization.
+You can modify your issue types by making issue sets related to project and consent type.
 An issue perceives different kinds of work in stand-out ways and helps you recognize, orchestrate, and reveal your participation across your Jira site.
-They can help your gathering with joining more development into your working cycle.
+They can help your gathering by joining more development into your working cycle.

 Different issues help you search and sort the work your gathering takes, focus on the headway of expressing sorts of work, and even check how well your group answers bugs or how rapidly they complete more excellent drives.
 Each Jira thing goes with the default issue to suit the prerequisites of your exercises and gatherings.
 You can adjust your case to match a few procedures for the undertaking of the chiefs you want.

-The limit regarding Jira chiefs to transparently make issue types can sometimes provoke unfortunate results.
-When issue types are manhandled, this will achieve standard Jira helpfulness not working to shape.
+The limit regarding Jira chiefs to make issue types transparently can sometimes provoke unfortunate results.
+When issue types are manhandled, this will achieve standard Jira helpfulness, not working to shape.
 Jira is currently fitted with many default issue types that are customarily a strong counterpart for programming improvement.
-If this isn’t accurate in your affiliation, it should set off you from expecting your way of dealing with working would legitimize the creation of new custom issue types.
+If this isn’t accurate in your affiliation, it should prevent you from expecting that your way of dealing with working would legitimize creating new custom issue types.

-Jira Software has five standard-issue types so that issues can have different fields, work processes, or both inside a similar Jira project.
+Jira Software has five standard-issue types, so issues can have different fields, work processes, or both inside a similar Jira project.
 For example, a Bug issue type could have unequivocal disfigurement fields like “Steps to repeat” and “Expected Result.”
-Those two fields don’t have a put on a screen for the Task issues in any case.
+Those two fields don’t have a put-on screen for the Task issues.